Runcorn: Manufacturing and chemicals

 The town's chemical industry was dominated for many years by ICI's Chlor Chemical division.
 But since 2001, Inovyn (a wholly owned subsidiary of Ineos) has operated the extensive chemical works in the west of the town, employing 750 people in 2020.
 In Runcorn, Invoyn manufactures chlorine, caustic soda and chlorinated derivatives.
 It also produces salt, made from brine transported by pipeline from the saltfields of central Cheshire, and sulphuric acid.
 Several other chemical manufacturers also have a presence at the site, including Koura (formerly Mexichem Fluor), Industrial Chemicals, Packed Chlorine Limited, VYNOVA and Runcorn MCP Ltd (a joint venture between INOVYN and VYNOVA).
-The site is considered to be of strategic national importance to the UK.
+The chlorine produced at INOVYN's Runcorn plant purifies 98% of UK drinking water, and the site is considered to be of strategic national importance to the UK.
 The site includes two independently owned power stations; the 810 MW natural gas fired Rocksavage Power Station and the Runcorn Energy Recovery Facility operated by Viridor which also supplies heat to the Inovyn facility.
 ICI's other former site in Runcorn comprising offices and laboratories is now the Heath Business and Technical Park, which provides office, laboratory, conference, and leisure facilities.

 Other large employers include advanced manufacturing firms Sigmatex (manufacturer of carbon fibre), Héroux-Devtek (manufacturer of aircraft landing gear), Whitford (manufacturer of speciality coatings), Teva (manufacturer of pharmaceuticals) and Fresenius Kabi (manufacturer of medical and pharmaceutical products).
 Drinks manufacturer Diageo has maintained a packaging plant at Runcorn since 1970 which packages Guinness, Pimm's, Kilkenny and Smirnoff Ice for distribution in Great Britain.

 Sci-Tech Daresbury is a National Science and Innovation Campus to the south east of Runcorn.
 The campus offers lab space, offices and workshops to rent.
-It is home to Europe's largest supercomputer and the Virtual Engineering Centre, which works with Bentley motor cars, BAE Systems and Jaguar Land Rover.
+It is home to Europe's largest supercomputer and the Virtual Engineering Centre.
 The site also houses Daresbury Laboratory, which employs over 300 staff specialising in accelerator science, bio-medicine, physics, chemistry, materials, engineering, and computational science.